Soviet evacuation of Tallinn: Gauntlet in the Gulf of Finland

 Twenty large transports, eight auxiliary ships, nine small transports, a tanker, a tug, and a tender were organized into four convoys, protected by the Soviet cruiser Kirov, with Admiral Vladimir Tributs on board, two flotilla leaders, nine destroyers, three torpedo boats, twelve submarines, ten modern and fifteen obsolete minehunters, 22 minesweepers, 21 submarine chasers, three gun boats, a minelayer, thirteen patrol vessels and eleven torpedo boats.

 On 28 August Luftwaffe bomber wing Kampfgeschwader 77 (KG 77) and KGr 806 sank the 2,026 grt steamer Vironia, the 2,317 grt Lucerne, the 1,423 grt Atis Kronvalds and the 2,250 grt ice breaker Krisjanis Valdemars.
 The rest of the Soviet fleet were forced to change course.
 This took them through a heavily mined area.
 As a result, 21 Soviet warships, including five destroyers, struck mines and sank.
 On 29 August, the Luftwaffe, now reinforced with KG 76, KG 4 and KG 1, accounted for the transport ships Vtoraya Pyatiletka (3,974 grt), Kalpaks (2,190 grt) and Leningradsovet (1,270 grt) sunk.
 In addition, the ships Ivan Papanin, Saule, Kazakhstan and the Serp i Molot were damaged by I./KG 4, which also sank three more.
 Some 5,000 Soviet soldiers died.
 Later that evening the armada was attacked by Finnish and German torpedo boats, and the chaotic situation made organized mine sweeping impossible.
-Darkness fell at 22:00 and the Soviet armada stopped and anchored at midnight in the heavily mined water.
+Darkness fell at 22:00 and the Soviet armada stopped and anchored at midnight in the mined waters.

-Early on 29 August Ju 88 bombers attacked the remains of the convoys off Suursaari, sinking two transports.
-Meanwhile, the undamaged ships made best speed to reach the safety of the Kronstadt batteries.
-The heavily damaged merchant ship Kazakhstan disembarked 2300 men of the 5000 on board before steaming on to Kronstadt.
+Early on 29 August Ju 88 bombers attacked the remains of the convoys off Suursaari, sinking two transports. the undamaged ships made best speed to reach the safety of the Kronstadt batteries.
+The severely damaged merchant ship Kazakhstan disembarked 2300 men of the 5000 on board before steaming on to Kronstadt.
 In the following days ships operating from Suursaari rescued 12,160 survivors.

 The Soviet evacuation of Tallinn succeeded in evacuating 165 ships, 28,000 passengers and 66,000 tons of equipment.
-A total of 84 vessels were sunk or damaged irrepairable.
+A total of 84 vessels were sunk or damaged irreparably.
 At least 12,400 are thought to have drowned in circumstances little known outside the former Soviet Union.
 The event was long downplayed by the Stalinist regime after the war.
 The evacuation may have been the bloodiest naval disaster since the Battle of Lepanto.

 On 25 August 2001, a memorial was unveiled at Juminda.